 Under Portuguese law, no protection is available for unregistered trademarks.

-Nevertheless, whoever uses an unregistered trademark for a period of six months, and proves that use, has the right of priority, during that grace period, to register the trademark, and can oppose other applications made by third parties.
+Nevertheless, whoever uses an unregistered trademark for a period not exceeding six months, and proves that use, has the right of priority, during that grace period, to register the trademark, and can oppose other applications made by third parties.

-Moreover, registration is also refused for a trademark that, as a whole or in an essential part, is a reproduction, imitation or translation of another well-known trademark in Portugal, if it is applied to identical or similar products or services and may be mistaken for the other trademark.
+Moreover, registration is also refused for a trademark that is a reproduction or, as a whole or in an essential part, is an imitation or translation of another well-known trademark in Portugal, if it is applied to identical or similar products or services and may be mistaken for the other trademark or if an association with the owner of the well-known trademark is possible.
 Finally, registration will also be refused if a trademark (even one designed for products or services that are not identical or related) is an interpretation of, or is identical or similar to, an earlier trademark that enjoys a prestigious reputation in Portugal or the European Union (if it is registered in the European Union), and whenever use of the later trademark seeks to take undue advantage of the distinctive character or reputation of an earlier trademark or may prejudice it.
 For this purpose, parties seeking the refusal of trademarks also have to apply for registration of their own trademark to be able to intervene in the procedure, whereby it is understood that, in such cases, registration of the trademark that generated the original reputation for the relevant products or services must also be applied for.

-Most of the procedural formalities applicable to the registration of trademarks also apply to the registration of logotypes, such as publication of any filed application in the IP Bulletin, which in turn triggers the two-month deadline for submission of oppositions by any interested parties.
+Most of the procedural formalities applicable to the registration of trademarks also apply to the registration of logotypes, such as publication of any filed application in the IP Bulletin, which in turn triggers the two-month deadline for submission of oppositions or third-party observations by any interested parties.

-According to the relevant provisions of the Portuguese Companies Act, the characteristic elements of a company name may not suggest a different activity than the one effectively pursued by the company or a different legal type of company.
-Moreover, a company's name cannot be identical or confusingly similar to any other registered company's name.
-Also, company names cannot be exclusively composed of geographical indications, designations of origin or common-use words that identify or relate to the corporate activity, products or technique, or contain any words considered immoral or offensive.
+According to the relevant provisions of the Portuguese Companies Act, the characteristic elements of a company name may not suggest a different activity than the one effectively pursued by the company or a different legal type of company or legal person (e.g., a non-profit organisation).
+Moreover, a company’s name cannot be identical or confusingly similar to any other registered company’s name.
+Also, company names cannot be exclusively composed of geographical indications or common-use words that identify or relate to the corporate activity, products or technique, or contain any words considered immoral or offensive.